 - Your personal statement requires multiple drafts.
 You are going to have to set aside the time to draft and re-draft your personal statement to make it the best it can be.
 Get someone you trust or a professional to read your writing before submission.

 - Realistic simulations and professional feedback are the key to interview success!
 The MCAT is not the only application component that requires plenty of practice and prep work – you need to practice for your interviews too!
-Check out our blogs on common interview questions and interview formats linked in the timelines above to familiarize yourself with the process.
-Get expert feedback from a consultant to help build your confidence.
+Check out both the and the most .
+Use a to hone your interviewing skills or get expert feedback from a consultant to help build your confidence.

 1. Do all schools have the same application timelines?